Business Travel Statistics: Welcome Aboard, Frequent Flyer

 Airlines get most of their revenue directly from passengers.
 While business travelers make up only 12% in numbers, they are every airline’s most valuable customer.

 According to 2019 data, business travelers usually make up at least twice as much in terms of profit.
-With first-class tickets sometimes costing 10 times the price of coach tickets, business travel statistics like these come as no surprise.
+With first-class tickets sometimes costing 10 times the price of coach tickets, numbers like these come as no surprise.

 The data implies that in some cases, airlines earn as much as 75% of their total revenue of trips booked by business travelers of all sorts.